TheG00dLad/Embedded-Systems/README.md

 # Debugging
 Debugging was done via 2 ways.
 The first was creating a breakpoint in the "readADC" function.
 This verified that there was a value being read consistently from the SysTick function.
+Therefore it can be reasoned that the system will work as intended, taking in and out samples.

 The second debugging was done via hardware on an osilloscope.
 A function was put in to the ADC.
 The original output was should be a sine wave.